Over the years I've

 it.
 But, it will challenge some of your notions.

-For a deeper look at why I don't believe what you believe and
+For a deeper look at why I don't believe what you

 Like Rolling Uphill: Realizing the Honesty of Atheism